 Red Tape and Local Tips: Unlike many of Colorado’s famed high clearance roads (where you can usually get away with a small SUV), the road to the top of Crystal Lake is an ACTUAL Jeep trail.
 Start at the main trailhead and wander up either Crystal Creek Road (the uphill ramp on your right if you’re looking at the end of the lot) or continue straight past the lot to the upper lot (about a 5-car pull out) where the road intersects the Wheeler Trail.
 Take the Wheeler trail until it intersects with Crystal Creek Road.
 Plenty of camping up there and a dog-friendly area.

-Lake Isabelle is one of my favorite winter jaunts (add about five miles round trip for the winter hike).
+Lake Isabelle is one of the best winter hikes in Colorado (add about five miles round trip for the winter hike).
 In the summer, this is one of the best and easiest lake hikes in Colorado.
-Start at Brainard Lake and make your way up the valley to Lake Isabelle where you’ll have views of the Isabelle Glacier – a permanent snow field.
+Start at Brainard Lake and make your way up the valley to Lake Isabelle where you’ll have views of the Isabelle Glacier – a permanent snowfield.

 Distance: 4.4 miles in summer, 11 miles in winter